Best Running Shoes For High Arches

 It’s little wonder why the overall fit of the shoe was one of the first things we considered when making this list.
 An ill-fitting shoe, especially for those who have high arches can mean that a normally long and enjoyable run becomes a very short and painful one.

 The tread, if you will excuse the cliché, is where the rubber meets the road.
 Depending on how and where you run, it can make all the difference when it comes to turns, stops, and overall performance.
-A good tread on a great shoe will provide the traction you need to keep going, and help to prevent accidents, slips or falls, even in less than ideal running conditions.
+A good tread on the great shoes will provide the traction you need to keep going and help to prevent accidents, slips or falls, even in less than ideal running conditions.

 The final criteria that we considered when making this list were the overall flexibility and quality of the shoes in question.
 We are defining flexibility as the ability of the shoe to bend and move, allowing for your feet to bend and flex in a natural way as your run.